 These instructions detail the process and what you can expect during your exam.
 Please read the instructions before taking the knowledge exam room or skills lab.
 The instructions will be left in the waiting area during testing for you to refer to throughout your time at the test site.
-The RN Test Observer and Knowledge Test Proctor will ask you questions about the instructions you read when you enter the testing rooms.
+The RN Test Observer and Knowledge Test Proctor will ask questions about the instructions you read when entering the testing rooms.

 ■ The Knowledge, Remotely Proctored Knowledge, and Skill Exam Instructions are also available under the 'DOWNLOADS' tab in your TMU© account.
-Refer to the 'Access the Candidate Handbook and Testing Instructions in your TMU© Account' section of this handbook for instructions.
+Refer to the 'Access the Candidate Handbook and Testing Instructions' section of this handbook for instructions.